ritta36/SENKU_team-WRO2024_FutureEngineers/models/README.md

-<b>This directory contains the STL folder, which includes the 3D designs we have printed and used in the vehicle.
-It also contains another folder named 'solid', which offers all designs in an editable format, provided for the public to benefit from.</b>
+<b>This directory contains the <code>STL folder</code>, which includes the 3D designs we have printed and used in the vehicle.
+It also contains another folder named <code>solid</code>, which offers all designs in an editable format, provided for the public to benefit from.</b>